francescopiocirillo/semantic-segmentation-deeplabv3-pytorch/README.md

 Non-traversable Veg:     0.19 IoU ⚠️ (-23% vs original 0.25)
 ```

 Final note: the authors of the original paper tried to optimize efficiency and speed, while we tried to optimized for accuracy (and in that we succeded).
-It is considered interesting for future research to compare the inference time of our model with that of the original paper.
+It is considered interesting for future research to compare the inference time of our model with that of the original paper using the same hardware.

 ## 📁 Project Structure